≡ Menu

 Type of life insurance: There can be disagreements over the type of life insurance policy that should be purchased.
 For example, one spouse may want a term policy while the other may prefer a permanent policy.
 This can lead to disagreements and slow down the divorce process.

-Health: There may be issues with the policy holder’s health.
-If the policy holder has a pre-existing medical condition, it may make it difficult or impossible for them to obtain a life insurance policy.
+Health: The policy holder’s health may be an issue.
+If the policy holder has a pre-existing medical condition, obtaining a life insurance policy may be difficult or impossible.
 This can further complicate the divorce process and make it difficult to reach a settlement.

 Finally, there may be disputes over the beneficiary of the life insurance policy.
-The divorce decree may specify that the policy should name the financially dependent spouse as the beneficiary, but if the policyholder fails to update the policy, the policy may not provide the intended financial protection.
+The divorce decree may specify that the policy should name the financially dependent spouse as the beneficiary.
+Still, if the policyholder fails to update the policy, the policy may not provide the intended financial protection.

 Solutions to common complications

 Cost: A solution to this issue is to compare life insurance policies from different insurance providers and select the one that offers the best value for the money.
-Another option is to opt for a term life insurance policy, which is typically less expensive than a permanent policy.
+Another option is a term life insurance policy, which is typically less expensive than a permanent one.

-Type of life insurance policy that should be purchased.
+What type of life insurance policy should be purchased?
 A solution to this issue is to have a neutral third party, such as a financial advisor, assist with the selection of a policy.
-This way, both parties can have a say in the type of policy that is purchased, but the final decision will be made by an impartial expert.
+This way, both parties can have a say in the type of policy that is purchased, but an impartial expert will make the final decision.

 Health.
 A solution to this issue is to purchase a policy as soon as possible before any health issues arise.
-It is also important to be transparent about any pre-existing medical conditions and to work with a life insurance provider that specializes in insuring individuals with health issues.
-In cases where an individual may not be able to qualify for a traditional life insurance policy, guaranteed issue life insurance policies and/or multiple guaranteed issue life insurance policies when affordable, may provide an acceptable solution.
+It is also important to be transparent about any pre-existing medical conditions and work with a life insurance provider specializing in insuring individuals with health issues.
+In cases where an individual may not be able to qualify for a traditional life insurance policy, guaranteed issue life insurance policies and/or multiple guaranteed issue life insurance policies, when affordable, may provide an acceptable solution.

 Proof of coverage: There can be difficulties in proving that a life insurance policy exists.
-A solution to this issue is to keep accurate records of the policy and to ensure that both parties have access to the policy information.
+A solution to this issue is to keep accurate policy records and ensure that both parties have access to the policy information.
 It is also important to have a copy of the policy stored in a safe place and to provide a copy to the divorce attorney.
-Additional accommodations can be made whereby the beneficiary of the policy is the actual owner and payor of the insurance policy this way they will have complete control of the policy, instead of the insured.
+Additional accommodations can be made whereby the policy’s beneficiary is the insurance policy is owner and payor.
+This way, they will have complete control of the policy instead of the insured.

 Beneficiary issues: Finally, there may be disputes over the beneficiary of the life insurance policy.
-A solution to this issue is to specify the beneficiary in the divorce decree and to ensure that they become an “irrevocable beneficiary” so that this can not change in the future.
-In many cases, the irrevocable beneficiary may also choose to become the owner of the policy as well, to ensure they have complete control over the policy as well.
+A solution to this issue is to specify the beneficiary in the divorce decree and ensure that they become an “irrevocable beneficiary” so that this can not change in the future.
+In many cases, the irrevocable beneficiary may also choose to become the owner of the policy to ensure they have complete control over it.

-Working with an experienced divorce attorney and life insurance agent experienced with these types of policy requirements should make the process much easier and minimize any complications later in life.
+Working with an experienced divorce attorney and life insurance agent who is familiar with these types of policy requirements should make the process much easier and minimize any complications later in life.

 Factors to consider when purchasing a life insurance policy for a divorce